 Make mine Deep Maroon Metallic, please.

 This post is the first on Eighties Cars to be informed in some way by my recent acquisition of Flory’s American Light Trucks & Utility Vehicles, 1967–1989.
 Allpar and Hemmings also were valuable sources as I completed this blog entry.
-Astoundingly, this is the first Jeep I have covered in a specific post, though Jeeps frequently show up in auction coverage and I wrote about the 1980 Eagle early on.
-Can a Grand Wagoneer post be far behind?
+Astoundingly, this was the first Jeep I have covered in a specific post, though Jeeps frequently show up in auction coverage and I wrote about the 1980 Eagle early on.
+A Wagoneer post wasn’t far behind.

 “… one of the fastest production two-liter cars in the world.”